centauruscomputing/riosocket/README.md

 #RIOSocket – Basic Features

-RapidIO fabric enumeration
+1. Ethernet emulation over RapidIO fabric using standard TCP/IP stack
-Ethernet emulation over RapidIO fabric using standard TCP/IP stack Ability to run standard unmodified Socket library based utilities like sftp, scp, etc on RapidIO fabric Ability to run standard communication middlewares like Hadoop or OpenMPI Sustained application level throughput measured by standard iperf utility in excess of 14 Gbps.
+2. Ability to run standard unmodified Socket library based utilities like sftp, scp, etc on RapidIO fabric
+3. Ability to run standard communication middlewares like Hadoop or OpenMPI
+4. Sustained application level throughput measured by standard iperf utility in excess of 14 Gbps.
-Support for  100s of node support
+5. Support for  100s of node support
-Support for x86 architecture.
+6. Support for x86 architecture.
 Support on other architectures can be added on request basis.

 #RIOSocket – Advanced Features

-RapidIO fabric enumeration
+1. RapidIO fabric enumeration
-Ethernet emulation over RapidIO fabric using standard TCP/IP stack TCP/IP Stack bypass for latency sensitive application achieving sub-two micro second latency.
+2. Ethernet emulation over RapidIO fabric using standard TCP/IP stack
+3. TCP/IP Stack bypass for latency sensitive application achieving sub-two micro second latency.
-Socket Switch to select between the above two transport paths Multiple NIC support providing link aggregation and redundancies Ethernet fail-safe on RapidIO link failure
+4. Socket Switch to select between the above two transport paths
+5. Multiple NIC support providing link aggregation and redundancies
+6. Ethernet fail-safe on RapidIO link failure
-Ability to run standard unmodified Socket library based utilities like sftp, scp, etc on RapidIO fabric
+7. Ability to run standard unmodified Socket library based utilities like sftp, scp, etc on RapidIO fabric
-Ability to run standard communication middlewares like Hadoop or OpenMPI Sustained application level throughput measured by standard iperf utility in excess of 14 Gbps Application point to point latency of < 1-2 usec for small packet sizes.
+8. Ability to run standard communication middlewares like Hadoop or OpenMPI
+9. Sustained application level throughput measured by standard iperf utility in excess of 14 Gbps
+10. Application point to point latency of < 1-2 usec for small packet sizes.
-Support for 100s of nodes
+11. Support for 100s of nodes
-Support of x86 architecture.
+12. Support of x86 architecture.
 Support on other architectures can be added on request basis.